 How do I know whether or not my information resulted in the SEC taking an enforcement action against the company or persons I reported?

-Many whistleblower attorneys work for a “contingency” fee.
+Many whistleblower law firms and attorneys work for a “contingency” fee.
 The client does not have to pay any advance attorney fees.
 If the whistleblower loses his or her case, they do not owe the attorney any money.
-A typical contingency fee for an SEC whistleblower attorney is between 30-40% of the amount awarded.
+A typical contingency fee for a whistleblower attorney is between 30-40% of the amount awarded.
 Learn more about how we work on contingency and view our current rates.

 Bear Stearns Whistleblower Eugene Ross Speaking at National Whistleblower Day 2019